Strijkerr/quotellm_tweak/README.md

 $ requote example.csv --prompt prompt.json
 ```

-This will output, for each input line, a JSON list of extracted quotes.
+This will output, for each input line, a JSON list of extracted quotes, each quote a dictionary with `start`, `end` and `text`.

 The above example presupposes files like the following: